-Tatweer Petroleum’s nationalization rate rose from 75% to 79% and the total headcount decreased from 733 to 677 during 2016.
+Tatweer Petroleum’s nationalization rate rose from 82% to just over 84% in 2019, as the Company’s total headcount increased from 819 to 903.

-The Company launched the Individual Development Plan (IDP) program as part of its commitment to train and develop Bahraini employees in their respective fields of responsibility.
+Tatweer Petroleum continued the Individual Development Plan (IDP) Program, first implemented in 2016, as part of its commitment to train and develop Bahraini employees in their respective fields of responsibility.
 With the IDP program, Tatweer Petroleum has been able to put in place personalized development plans for all eligible Bahraini employees.
-These plans were implemented in 2016 and will continue in 2017.
-Progress relative to the plan is tracked throughout the year for each Bahraini employee to achieve agreed technical and other competency targets.
+These plans are renewed annually and progress relative to these plans is tracked throughout the year for each Bahraini employee to achieve agreed technical and other competency targets.

-More than 20 performance management workshops were conducted in 2016 for both leaders and employees.
-The workshops were utilized to educate employees on Tatweer’s Performance Management philosophy and process, as well as to strengthen the competencies of the Company’s leadership, as they continue to manage employee performance in efforts to drive for continuous improvement within Tatweer as a performance-driven organization.
+Tatweer Petroleum continues to conduct performance management workshops as needed for both employees and leadership.
+These workshops are utilized to educate employees on Tatweer’s Performance Management philosophy and processes, as well as to strengthen the competencies of the Company’s leadership, as they continue to manage employee performance in efforts to drive for continuous improvement within Tatweer as a performance-driven organization.